MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux24.png)

-How do we add users to the `sudo` group, this would be a very rare occassion for this to happen but in order to do this it would be `usermod -a -G sudo NewUser`
+How do we add users to the `sudo` group, this would be a very rare occasion for this to happen but to do this it would be `usermod -a -G sudo NewUser`

 ### Permissions